hamouda007/common-js-bundle/README.md

 It has been structured to be easily expanded for whatever SDKs you may want.
 Out of the box this bundle will support Google Analytics, Woopra, Facebook, Facebook Pixel and Twitter.

-This bundle is only configured and tested to be used for Symfony >=3.4 using Symfony Flex (or at at a minimum the new Flex file structure)
+This bundle is only configured and tested to be used for Symfony >=3.4

 ## Installation
 This bundle will be submitted to the Symfony Flex contrib repository shortly.
 Until then you'll have to add the bundle into your bundles.php file manually.